-Although FortiClient can retrieve the endpoint user's username from cloud applications, the retrieved username does not display in FortiClient Console.
+Although FortiClient can retrieve the endpoint user's username from cloud applications, the retrieved username does not display in FortiClient.
 Instead, the retrieved username is included in FortiClient logs with the phone number and email address.
 You can view log content in FortiOS, FortiAnalyzer, and FortiManager.
-See Sending logs to FortiAnalyzer or FortiManager on page 117.
+See Sending logs to FortiAnalyzer or FortiManager on page 119.

-You can manually specify a picture for FortiClient to use and edit the phone number and email address.
-See Specifying user picture manually on page 43 and Adding phone number and email address manually on page 43.
+You can manually specify an avatar for FortiClient to use and edit the phone number and email address.
+See Specifying the user avatar manually on page 44 and Adding phone number and email address manually on page 44.